Research

 • accepted as a component of an undergraduate degree program (including minors and College-sponsored certificates such as the Chicago Studies Certificate)

-Students from all academic disciplines in the College are eligible to submit qualifying theses/projects for review by our faculty committee.
+Students from all academic disciplines in the College are eligible to submit qualifying theses/projects for review by our committee.
 Students who submit Chicago-focused projects also receive our signature "I Studied Chicago..." tote bag -- see image!
 Students who submit Chicago-focused BAs/capstones are encouraged to consider whether their work may also fulfill requirements for the College's Certificate in Chicago Studies; interested students should schedule an appointment to discuss the Certificate with Chicago Studies' Executive Director.

-The recipient of the Prize receives a cash award of $1000 and automatic acceptance for publication in that year's Chicago Studies Annual.
 The winner of the 2023 Chicago Studies research prize was Isadora Kron for her CEGU/Public Policy BA, "A Tale of Two Rivers: Zoning Policy Conflict and the Production of Public Space on the Chicago River."
 Read Isadora's prize-winning paper here!